MickeyP2K/babylon5rpg/README.md

 [![foundry-shield-066]][foundry-url] [![foundry-shield-078]][foundry-url] [![All Release Downloads](https://img.shields.io/github/downloads/pwatson100/alienrpg/total.svg)]()

-# Alien RPG System
+# Babylon 5 RPG

-An UNOFFICIAL system for playing Alien RPG on Foundry VTT.
+An UNOFFICIAL system for playing Babylon 5 on Foundry VTT.

-This system only provides support for character, creature, items, system, talent and character sheets.

-There is no game content or images in this system.

-Should you wish to populate the system with game content for your own use please purchase the rules from Free League Publishing: https://frialigan.se/en/games/alien/

-My intention is to enable people to play Alien RPG remotely and not to create a fully enabled/automated system.
-Mother will still need to do some work.
+My intention is to enable people to play Babylon 5 RPG using what I beleive to be a far superior game system for this setting.
-Please do not ask me to provide content.
-Buy the system from Free League !

-See the Journal Entry "Mother Instructions" for an overview on how the sheets work.
+To fully use this game system you will need to purchase a copy of the Aliens RPG rules from Free League Publishing: https://frialigan.se/en/games/alien/

 ### System Version

-This is community created game system to run Alien RPG games on virtual table top platforms.
+This is community created game system to run Babylon 5 games on virtual table top platforms.

 Please Note:

 - If you find any issues or have any feedback please let me know.
-- I have added limited language support for Swedish and German.

 ### VTT Support:

 Tested with the following virtual table top platforms:

-- Foundry VTT v0.6.6 & v0.7.5.
+- v0.7.9

 ### Note: Dice so Nice is no longer required for this system but it fully supports DsN and is recommended: